Soil Contamination Testing for Limited Environmental Assessment Services

 When soil contamination testing is required by financial entities or real estate groups for liability protection, a comprehensive investigation occurs in the form of a Phase II Environmental Site Assessment.
 When independent parties seeking to determine whether their property has contamination, a variety of limited environmental site assessment options are available.
 For instance, a shallow soil-gas subsurface investigation.
 For more information about soil contamination testing and other environmental testing options, call (888) 930-6604 to speak with an environmental professional geologist.

-The objective of a limited subsurface investigation is to determine whether contamination exists in the shallow soil and/or groundwater underlying a property.
+The objective of a limited subsurface investigation is to perform soil contamination testing, and determine whether impacts exists in the subsurface.
+This commonly includes shallow soil and groundwater underlying a property.
 Additionally, shallow soil-gas underlying a property or building foundation can be screened for contaminants in vapor form.
-A limited geophysical survey can also be conducted to identify the precise location of underground features, such as tanks, utility lines, pipelines, etc.
+Additionally, a geophysical survey can also identify the precise location of any underground storage tanks (USTs) or other subsurface features.
+For instance, clarifiers, utility lines, pipelines, and more.

 Limited Soil Contamination Testing

-Each subsurface investigation must be custom-scoped for the specific property undergoing testing.
+Each subsurface investigation must be custom in scope, on the basis of site-specific characteristics.
 The general scopes of work vary from site to site and depend on local geology, chemicals of concern, job site history, and areas of concern.
-Geo Forward prepares customized scopes of work for limited subsurface investigations, with an emphasis on quality and client inquiries.
-All scopes of work are prepared by a State licensed geologist or engineer and are designed in accordance with EPA methodologies for sampling, testing, and reporting.
+Geo Forward prepares custom scopes of work for limited subsurface investigations, with an emphasis on quality and client inquiries.
+All soil contamination testing projects are under the supervision of a professional geologist and engineer.
+And work must be in accordance with the latest EPA methodologies for sampling, testing, and reporting.

-When Will a Full-Scope Phase 2 ESA be Required?
+When a Full-Scope Phase 2 ESA is Necessary

 Forward-Thinking Geologists, Engineers & Contractors!